You're not actually going in

 - Analyses of identified extrasolar asteroid belts indicate that they are much thicker than our own.

-- The closest we get to this trope in real life is companion asteroids, where small asteroids orbit larger ones, sometimes as little as 90 meters from each other.
+- The closest this trope gets to real life is companion asteroids, where small asteroids orbit larger ones, sometimes as little as 90 meters from each other.
 This is generally rare, though, and it would still take appalling luck or monumental idiocy for a spacecraft to impact one.

 - In its earlier stages of development, the Solar System had a lot of debris floating around crashing into each other and eventually forming the inner planets.
 The Late Heavy Bombardment was the final cleanup of this debris by the inner planets absorbing them via impacts, the craters of which can still be seen on the Moon and Mercury.
 However, even this hodgepodge would have been extremely thin compared to its fictional counterpart, with the "cleanup" taking hundreds of millions of years.